bennie/web-furrymusic.org/feeling-responsive/pages/pages-root-folder/index.md

 #
 # Use the widgets beneath and the content will be
 # inserted automagically in the webpage.
 To make
-# this work, you have to use › layout: frontpage
+# this work, you have to use ??? layout: frontpage
 #
 layout: frontpage
 header:
   image_fullwidth: bones-ac2024.jpg
 widget1:
-  title: "Blog & Portfolio"
+  title: "Social Groups"
   url: 'http://www.furrymusic.org/blog/'
   image: widget-1-302x182.jpg
   text: 'Every good portfolio website has a blog with fresh news, thoughts and develop&shy;ments of your activities. <em>Feeling Responsive</em> offers you a fully functional blog with an archive page to give readers a quick overview of all your posts.'